bernoussama/xbyexample/src/pages/java/string-builder.md

 > ⚠️ `StringBuilder` is not a `String`

+- Some methods such as `substring`, `indexOf`, `charAt` are identical to that of String class
+- Extra methods are available: `append`, `insert`, `delete`, `reverse`.

-it is useful when the fully constructed String is not required until the end of some processing
+It is useful when the fully constructed String is not required until the end of some processing

 </div>